codsen/codsen/packages/string-convert-indexes/readme.md

 Some libraries use JS native indexing where emoji counts as two characters.
 Some libraries use indexing based on character-count where one emoji counts as one character.

-This is the converter that converts between the two systems.
+This is a converter that converts between the two systems.

 Highlights: